RishKhanna/RishShell/README.md

   - Possible flags: -l (displays extra information regarding files), -a (display all files, including hidden files), -al/-la (displays extra information regarding all files, including hidden files)
   - ls can also handle multiple [directory path]s, in which case it will list the files of all provided directories
   - The order in which the flags and [directory path]s are provided is inconsequential to the working of ls
+  - In the -l flag files more than 6 months old, display year instead of time
   - ls is implemented in "customLs.c" and "customLs.h"

 - ```repeat```